They Facebooked it

 One of those new groups rides Ruckuses in eastern King County.
 The idea of a meet ‘n greet for local scooterists was hatched, the first one succeeding in introducing riders to one another.
 “How ’bout a ride?” someone suggested for the next one, and that went over well.

-This time, Roti created an even on Facebook.
+This time, Roti created an event on Facebook.

 Finding an analogy for how that went over is difficult.
 Spread like wildfire (lots of those in eastern Washington at the moment)?
 Grew like kudzu (no, this isn’t the South)?
 Went viral (sounds like a disease)?